-If it helps ease your nerves, you should know that the mere presence of trees (even some fire hazardous species like eucalyptus, pines, firs, etc) does not necessarily indicate an extreme fire hazard.
+If it helps ease your nerves, you should know that the mere presence of trees (even some fire hazardous species like eucalyptus, pines, firs, etc) does not necessarily indicate an "extreme" fire hazard.
 Single specimens of most tree varieties, including many fire hazardous species, can usually be maintained in a way that minimizes the hazard.
-Rememebr that tree's don't magically burst into flames, even during a wildfire.
+Remember that trees don't magically burst into flames, even during a wildfire.
 Some type of fuel, usually on the ground, carries the fire into the tree.
 Eliminating these "ladder fuels" is often more important than the tree species itself.

 Side note about eucalyptus: The blue gum eucalyptus common in Marin is considered a “fire hazardous” species, yet they can be (and often are) maintained in a state that makes them relatively fire-resistant.
 By removing vegetation around the base of the trees, removing the bark which peels back annually, and removing small diameter lower limbs up to at least 1/3 of the tree’s height can make a eucalyptus tree much more resistant to igniting during a wildfire.
 Often times our biggest concern about these trees is the leaves that fall from them onto nearby rooftops - not the tree itself.
 Contact your local fire department or a licensed arborist for an evaluation of the tree(s) in question.